pingcap/docs-cn/ticdc/ticdc-overview.md

 Currently, The following scenarios are not supported:

 - The TiKV cluster that uses RawKV alone.
-- The [DDL operation `CREATE SEQUENCE`](/sql-statements/sql-statement-create-sequence.md) and the [SEQUENCE function](/sql-statements/sql-statement-create-sequence.md#sequence-function) in TiDB v4.0.
+- The [DDL operation `CREATE SEQUENCE`](/sql-statements/sql-statement-create-sequence.md) and the [SEQUENCE function](/sql-statements/sql-statement-create-sequence.md#sequence-function) in TiDB.
 When the upstream TiDB uses `SEQUENCE`, TiCDC ignores `SEQUENCE` DDL operations/functions performed upstream.
 However, DML operations using `SEQUENCE` functions can be correctly replicated.
-- The [TiKV Hibernate Region](/best-practices/massive-regions-best-practices.md#method-2-enable-hibernate-region).
-TiCDC prevents the Region from entering the hibernated state.

 TiCDC only provides partial support for scenarios of large transactions in the upstream.
 For details, refer to [FAQ: Does TiCDC support replicating large transactions?
 Is there any risk?](/ticdc/troubleshoot-ticdc.md#does-ticdc-support-replicating-large-transactions-is-there-any-risk).